I feel we are ready for our portrait of USG in the large—what she is, and how she came to be.

-In fact, ideological consistency within the information authorities in the Modern Structure—the Cathedral we met in part 1—seems if anything tighter than its equivalent in the Warsaw Pact.
+In fact, ideological consistency within the information authorities in the Modern Structure—the Cathedral we met in Chapter 1—seems if anything tighter than its equivalent in the Warsaw Pact.
 Factions often emerged within Communist parties in the Leninist tradition.
 If there are any in the Cathedral, they are not visible to the general public.

 Of course, professors may form factions that disagree on areas within their fields—string theory, for instance, versus loop quantum gravity.
 But this tiny rift is of no structural significance to the Cathedral as a whole.
 It does not jeopardize its control over the political system.

 So what is the source of this anomalous coordination?
 Actually, we have seen the effect already in the fragmentation of power.
 When power fragments informally, those who hold the fragments cooperate best with their peers by regarding the fragmentation as progress, not decay.
 The suggestion that the fragmentation should be reversed is dangerous to everyone.

 In the Modern Structure, this spontaneous, decentralized coordination is seen across the information organs.
 These, being aware of the fundamentally informal and in a sense even illegitimate nature of their power, are very sensitive to the prospect of losing it.
 This prospect is in reality remote, but the fear is easy to generate.
 And that fear (of a “populist” or anti-Cathedral political revival, from Joe McCarthy to Sarah Palin) is one more organizing principle.